zlavik/Contact-Birthday-Tracker/README.md

  - Sort

 Send Emails
- - Each account gets 1 test send for any contact
+ - Each account gets 1 test send for any contact which sends a reminder when their birthday will be
  - Birthday reminders sent 30/7/1 days away from contacts birthday
  - Reset Passwords